 Planning a California Coastal Trip: San Francisco to Los Angeles Highway 1

-That said, we understand that not all travelers plan to make the California drive in the same time allotment.
-Some travelers only have a couple of days to complete a California self-drive tour, while other adventurers plan on spending a week driving the coast of California.
-In fact, it is even possible to make the San Francisco to LA coastal drive in a single day (albeit, a very long day with about 10 hours of drive time).
+That said, we understand that not all travelers plan to make this SF to LA drive in the same time allotment.
+Some may only have a couple of days to complete a Cali self-drive tour, while other adventurers plan on spending a week driving the coast of California.
+In fact, it is even possible to make the San Francisco to LA coastal drive in a single day.
+Albeit, a very long day with about 10 hours of drive time.

-We even share links to online maps including a San Francisco to Los Angeles coastal drive map marked with top attractions at the end of the article.
+We even share online maps including a San Francisco to Los Angeles coastal drive map marked with top attractions at the end of the article.

 Pro Tip: Get (and stay) organized for your Cali Coast Road Trip by using our Travel Planning Printables!